ibm-messaging/mq-appliance/mqcli-client/README.md

 This MQ CLI client can be used to simplify scripts on remote systems by hiding the use of *expect*.
 A command can be supplied to the client as a parameter, or commands can be supplied using standard input (either interactively or piped in from a file), which makes it easy to script commands as per on other MQ server platforms.

+In the interactive mode a custom command is available that can be used to change the expect timeout for subsequent commands that are executed in the session.
+This command is useful when executing commands that are potentially long-running.
+To set the timeout use the command *timeout <seconds>*.
+For example, to set the timeout to 30 seconds use *timeout 30*.

+Two implementations of the client are provided; one written in Perl (*mqcli.pl*) and another written in Python (*mqcli.py*).
+These scripting languages are commonly installed on UNIX and Linux systems.

+The Expect module used by the Python client is often provided as a separate package on Linux, named either *python-pexpect* or *pexpect*.
+Alternatively, the module can be downloaded from the Python Package Index https://pypi.org using the *pip* utility.

-The client is provided as a Perl script because Perl is usually installed on most UNIX and Linux systems.
-The Expect Perl module, which the client uses, is not usually provided with a default Perl installation, but it can be readily downloaded from CPAN (Comprehensive Perl Archive Network), which is the public repository for a wide range of Perl modules.
+The Expect module used by the Perl client is not usually provided with a default Perl installation, but it can be readily downloaded from CPAN (Comprehensive Perl Archive Network), which is the public repository for a wide range of Perl modules.
 CPAN is available at www.cpan.org.
 Perl installations include a *cpan* utility that can be used to download Perl modules and prerequisites they require.

 ## Usage